Tap (film): Production

 Tap was the final feature film appearance of Sammy Davis Jr. (he would co-star in the 1990 TV movie The Kid Who Loved Christmas, which aired after his death).

 The cast also included Suzzanne Douglas, Savion Glover, Joe Morton, and Terrence E. McNally.
 The original score was composed by James Newton Howard and the dance routines performed in Washington's old hangout, a club patronized by "hoofers", were choreographed by Henry LeTang.
-Also included are cameos, particularly during a challenge sequence, by veteran dancers Arthur Duncan, Bunny Briggs, Howard Sims, Steve Condos, Harold Nicholas, and Jimmy Slyde.
+Also included are cameos, particularly during a challenge sequence, by veteran dancers Arthur Duncan, Buster Brown, Bunny Briggs, Howard Sims, Steve Condos, Harold Nicholas, and Jimmy Slyde.

 Reception

-In the Chicago Sun-Times, film critic Roger Ebert gave the film 3 out of 4 stars, writing:Imagine how Bruce Springsteen would feel if rock 'n' roll lost its popularity overnight and you'd know, I guess, how the great tap dancers felt in the early 1950s.
+In the Chicago Sun-Times, film critic Roger Ebert gave the film 3 out of 4 stars, writing:

+Imagine how Bruce Springsteen would feel if rock 'n' roll lost its popularity overnight and you'd know, I guess, how the great tap dancers felt in the early 1950s.
 One day, tap dancing was enormously popular...
-The next day, it was passe - blown away by rock.
-And there was another cruel blow for many of the tap stars, who were black: As the Civil rights movement gained strength, tap dancing itself was seen as projecting the wrong image of black people...
+The next day, it was passe—blown away by rock.
+And there was another cruel blow for many of the tap stars, who were black: As the Civil Rights Movement gained strength, tap dancing itself was seen as projecting the wrong image of black people...
 [Parts] of this plot seem recycled out of old musicals, all right, but the spirit of the film is fresh and the characters are convincing.
 Hines has been dancing professionally since he was a juvenile in the 1950s, but he's better known as an actor, and here he has a role that challenges him on both levels.
 He has a way of being strong and being subtle about it.
 Davis has never had a juicier role in a movie, and for once he isn't playing himself; he's playing the opposite of glitter and glitz, and his sincerity is believable.